Planning Your Trip to Portugal

 From here, it's just a short hop over to Unesco-listed Sintra, where a fantastical collection of castles and palaces spread romantically across lushly wooded hills, before heading beyond to the wild Atlantic coast and Cabo da Roca, Portugal's westernmost point.
 The itinerary then swings north to Tomar, HQ of the legendary Knights Templar, en route to historic Porto, before a day trip into the beautiful Douro Valley for port wine tastings among the vines and a boat ride along the river.

-You'll round out in the Algarve down south, exploring the pretty old town of seafaring Lagos, ringed by 16th-century walls, before hitting some of lovely cliff-backed, gold-sand beaches right on its doorstep.
+You'll round out in the Algarve down south, exploring the pretty old town of seafaring Lagos, ringed by 16th-century walls, before hitting some lovely cliff-backed, gold-sand beaches right on its doorstep.

 If you fancy going it alone at a more relaxed pace, the self-drive tour is the ultimate Portugal road trip.
-After ticking off the big-hitters in Lisbon, and day tripping to Sintra's palaces and appealing Atlantic coast towns like Cascais and Estoril, you'll drive on north.
+After ticking off the big hitters in Lisbon and day-tripping to Sintra's palaces and appealing Atlantic coast towns like Cascais and Estoril, you'll drive on north.
 Castle-topped Óbidos is a natural stop-off, with its intact ring walls and charming, alley-woven center to explore.

-Next up, Porto wows with the likes of the medieval Ribeira district on the banks of the Douro River, and Vila Nova de Gaia's historic port wine lodgings offering tours and tastings.
+Next up, Porto wows with the likes of the medieval Ribeira district on the banks of the Douro River and Vila Nova de Gaia's historic port wine lodgings offering tours and tastings.
 Excellent day trips abound, whether you're keen to make the pilgrimage to deeply spiritual Braga or hit the hiking trails in the mountainous Peneda-Gerês National Park.

-Cruising on south, you'll be impressed by the immaculately preserved walled medieval city of Évora, a Unesco World Heritage site, which is the gateway to Portugal's rural Alentejo region, where you can relax over home-cooked meals and local wines at gloriously remote farms.
+Cruising south, you'll be impressed by the immaculately preserved walled medieval city of Évora, a Unesco World Heritage site, which is the gateway to Portugal's rural Alentejo region, where you can relax over home-cooked meals and local wines at gloriously remote farms.

 Portugal in 2 Weeks

 Having two weeks to devote to Portugal will really enable you to slip under the skin of the country, perhaps combining a north-to-south tour with a visit to neighboring Spain.
 Or you can tie in your visit with a trip to the islands.
-Madeira is a fabulous choice: lush, mountainous and volcanic, with black-sand beaches lashed by the Atlantic, hiking trails following the levada irrigation channels, and wine lodges offering tastings of the island's namesake dessert wine.
+Madeira is a fabulous choice: lush, mountainous, and volcanic, with black-sand beaches lashed by the Atlantic, hiking trails following the levada irrigation channels, and wine lodges offering tastings of the island's namesake dessert wine.

-A short flight away in the mid-Atlantic are the Azores, a cluster of islands with volcanoes to climb, subtropical gardens, lava formations and crater lakes to explore, and excellent whale watching opportunities.
+A short flight away in the mid-Atlantic are the Azores, a cluster of islands with volcanoes to climb, subtropical gardens, lava formations, and crater lakes to explore, and excellent whale watching opportunities.
 Here are some itinerary ideas to help you get the most out of your trip.

-This epic 14-day itinerary makes a loop of Portugal's cultural highs and outdoor wonders, with a terrific mix of free time, tours and scenic drives.
-You'll begin by getting a fantastic insight into the food and history of capital, Lisbon, before heading west to the surf-lashed coastal town of Nazaré and the mighty monastery of Santa Maria de Alcobaça, founded in 1153 by Afonso Henriques, first king of Portugal.
+This epic 14-day itinerary makes a loop of Portugal's cultural highs and outdoor wonders, with a terrific mix of free time, tours, and scenic drives.
+You'll begin by getting a fantastic insight into the food and history of the capital, Lisbon, before heading west to the surf-lashed coastal town of Nazaré and the mighty monastery of Santa Maria de Alcobaça, founded in 1153 by Afonso Henriques, the first king of Portugal.

-Edging north brings you to Coimbra, with its delightful medieval center and the country's oldest university, and vibrant, riverside Porto where a phenomenal drive takes you deep into the vine-draped Douro Valley, one of the world's most beautiful wine regions, for tastings and tours.
-Moving on south takes you to Unesco-listed Évora, a wonderfully laid-back walled city, with alleys to stroll and Roman ruins to admire.
+Edging north brings you to Coimbra, with its delightful medieval center and the country's oldest university, and vibrant riverside Porto where a phenomenal drive takes you deep into the vine-draped Douro Valley, one of the world's most beautiful wine regions, for tastings and tours.
+Moving on south takes you to Unesco-listed Évora, a wonderfully laid-back walled city with alleys to stroll and Roman ruins to admire.